7.2.5 Range Slider

 A slider control can be an effective means of enabling the user to specify a numeric parameter within a range of possible values.
 This sample demonstrates how a range slider can be implemented in an Esri JS app.
+HTML5 makes it possible to insert a slider onto a page using an input element of type="range", and in fact, an earlier version of this Esri sample displayed the sliders using that element type.
+However, the current iteration of the sample uses the Slider widget, which was introduced at v4.12 of Esri's API.

 Getting the slider value